christopherxwebb/Hacker-News/README.md

 # Hacker News

-A y-combinator clone written in JavaScript, using the Hacker News API.
+A Y-combinator/Hacker News clone written in vanilla JavaScript, using the Hacker News API.

 The app deals with nested comments using recursion.